lawnjelly/godot-lsimd/README.md

 It adds a new class `FastArray_4f32`.
 This is an array made up of 4 32bit floats, corresponding to the `__m128` SSE type and `float32x4_t` in Neon.
 Instead of having a loop in gdscript and calling a function multiple times, instead here the math functions take a `from` and `to` argument to pass the array range to apply the function to.

-You can use this array to perform basic math but considerably faster than gdscript would normally perform, I have profiled at approximately 400x faster.
+You can use this array to perform basic math but considerably faster than gdscript would normally perform, I have profiled at usually between 100x and 1000x faster.

 The speedup is due to:
 1) Linear ideally packed aligned layout in memory
 2) Designed for easy compiler optimization
 3) Autovectorization to SSE or Neon instructions where available

+# ToDo
+I have started making optional SSE versions of the functions.
+There is CPU detection code to detect CPU caps at startup, and dynamic dispatch to the fastest path supported by the hardware.
+The SSE code can be compiled out by switching out defines.

 # Functions
 Functions include: